Statusnone420/PR-Dashboard/PLAN.md

 - You need to change package scripts.
 - You need to redesign major layout surfaces.
 - You need to continue into the next phase to make the current phase coherent.
+- You believe commits, branches, pushes, or pull requests are required.
+Ask the user first.

 ---